-Based on their responses to the Course Readiness Criteria, institutional teams will be invited to participate in a second one-day workshop, "Developing the Proposal," conducted by the National Center for Academic Transformation on February 28, 2008 in Jackson.
-Workshop participants will be expected to complete additional background reading and a series of team-based tasks in preparation for the workshop.
+Based on their responses to the Course Readiness Criteria, institutional teams will be invited to participate in a second one-day workshop, "Developing the Proposal," conducted by the National Center for Academic Transformation on April 8, 2011.

 This workshop will provide an in-depth understanding of the redesign process with emphasis on selecting an appropriate redesign model, determining how the redesign model will embody key pedagogical principles, planning for cost savings, assessing student learning outcomes, and developing a budget for the redesign project.
-Participants will learn how to use NCAT's Course Planning Tool, a spreadsheet-based tool that enables teams to analyze the activities and costs of both the traditional course and the redesigned course in such a way as to improve student learning while reducing instructional costs.